darthbutcher/WebhookDataReceiver/README.md

 (This is a work in progress guide.
 This bot is still technically in Beta as well)

-### This bot requires intermediate knowledge of discord and not for a beginner user.
 ## Join my discord server: https://discord.gg/BthYK68

 # Subscriptions